 It’s good to see kids bike manufacturers putting proper wide bars on kids’ bikes these days.
 The bars can also be rotated forward or back 10 degrees to tilt the handlebars away or closer to the body.
 The 50mm stem can be also be flipped to adjust the bar height.

 While an exceptional gateway mountain bike, one downside of the woom OFF is that it isn’t as easy to upgrade as other brands.
-The brakes, shifter, and derailleur are standard and not hard to upgrade, but the fork and crank arms are not.
+The brakes, shifter, and derailleur are standard and not hard to upgrade, but the fork, crank arms, and grips are not.

 Due to the headset/headtube design of the OFF, there are currently no known aftermarket suspension forks that will work with the woom OFF in any of the sizes.
 If you want to upgrade the woom OFF, you will need to purchase woom’s suspension fork.